Suzanne Morse Moomaw

 Moomaw’s teaching in community economic development challenges students to consider possibilities and create transdisciplinary solutions to the “wicked” problems facing civilization.
 She involves students—both in and out of the classroom—in wrestling with the systemic causes of issues such as poverty, racial inequities, economic restructuring, human settlements, and lack of affordable housing through historical and cultural frames.

-Her primary core courses are the Neighborhood Planning Studio and Neighborhoods Communities and Regions.
-Her electives include Housing and Community Development, Economic Development, and Models of High-Density Housing.
-She has also some popular electives in Community Leadership, Politics, Planning and Race, and Economy and the Environment.
+Her primary core courses are the Neighborhood Planning Studio and Neighborhoods, Communities and Regions.
+Her electives include: Housing and Community Development, Economic Development, and Models of High-Density Housing.
+She also teaches some popular electives including Community Leadership Change; Politics, Planning and Race; and The Economy and the Environment.
 Her studio courses give students the opportunity to apply their knowledge of planning and design to reimagine "place” in collaboration with a community partner.
 Over the years, students have designed a dedicated service center for public housing developments, addressed the challenges of increasing jobs in low-to-middle income neighborhoods, and proposed scenarios for better connecting neighborhoods in cities reeling from urban renewal destruction.
-She founded the Sustainable Europe program offered during Summer Sessions.
+In 2012 she founded the Sustainable Europe program offered during Summer Sessions.

 The National Academies invited Moomaw to serve on the international expert committee on Urban Sustainability in 2014.
 She was a 2015 recipient of the All-University Teaching Award by the University of Virginia; in 2017, she received the Outstanding Faculty Award from the Virginia Chapter of the American Planning Association; and in 2021 Excellence in Teaching Abroad.
 Finally, she was inducted into the Raven Society in 2021 in recognition of her leadership, academic excellence, and service to the university.
 In 2024 she was elected president of the Academy for Community Engagement Scholarship.